-Employee received a total of one (1) point out of a possible ten (10) points in the category of Office or School Needs; a score much lower than the other employees within his competitive level, with the next lowest score being five (5) points.23 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
+Employee received a total of two (2) points out of a possible ten (10) points in the category of Office or School Needs; a score much lower than the other employees within his competitive level who were retained in service.28 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
 Employee received zero (0) points in the category of Relevant Significant Contributions, Accomplishments, or Performance, which is weighted at 10% on the CLDF.
 Additionally, Employee received zero (0) points in the category of Relevant Supplemental Professional Experiences as Demonstrated on the Job, which is weighted at 10% on the CLDF.